An NPR best book of the year!

 Note: When querying with a graphic novel or comic, please feel free to include 2-3 images representative of your art, pasted in the body of your email below your query letter.
 A link to your online portfolio is also good.

-Graphic novels – Few things are better than a truly great graphic novel, where the writing and the art flow together, but are each strong enough to stand alone.
+Graphic novels – Few things are more jawdropping than a truly great graphic novel, where the writing and the art flow together, but are each strong enough to stand alone.
 I’m looking for work that’s both awe-inspiring and totally engrossing, and am only interested in author/artists, or an established author-artist team.
 I’m would like to see both fiction and non-fiction, realistic or speculative, for adult, YA or middle grade.
-A couple non-client examples of graphic novels I really enjoyed are Marjane Satrapi’s PERSEPOLIS and David Mazzuchelli’s ASTERIOS POLYP.
+A non-client example of a graphic novel I really enjoyed is Marjane Satrapi’s PERSEPOLIS.

 Since it still needs (and may always need) to be spelled out, please note I am eager to consider queries by persons, or featuring protagonists, of any race, color, creed, religion, national citizenship/origin, gender or sexual orientation, disability, age, or physical appearance.
 Further, I will not attempt to editorially limit the presence of characters in any of the above in order to sell a project, and will support any client who has been discriminated against by a publisher or editor because of such status, in the hopefully unlikely event that this might occur.